 Getting the most from your treatment

-- Try to keep your regular appointments with your doctor or clinic.
+- Try to keep your regular appointments with your doctor and clinic.
 This is so your doctor can check on your progress.
 Exemestane lowers the levels of female hormones in your body, which can reduce the strength of your bones.
-You may need to have bone density tests before and during your treatment to check for this.
+You may need to have bone density tests to check for this before and during your treatment.

 Can exemestane cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains some of the most common ones associated with exemestane.
-You will find a full list in the manufacturer's information leaflet supplied with your medicine.
-The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.
+The table below contains the most common ones associated with exemestane.
+The best place to find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following become troublesome.

 |Hot flushes, sweating||Try to keep cool by wearing light, airy clothes|